igrad/Bag-of-Holding/README.md

 ### Technical
-As mentioned above, this is built using <a href="https://www.python.org/downloads/release/python-344/">Python 3.4.4</a> and <a href="https://kivy.org/docs/gettingstarted/intro.html">Kivy 1.10.0</a>.
+This is built using <a href="https://www.python.org/downloads/release/python-344/">Python 3.4.4</a> and <a href="https://kivy.org/docs/gettingstarted/intro.html">Kivy 1.10.0</a>.
 This project is being released for public use under the GPL 3.0 license, in keeping with Kivy and Python's respective licensing.
 Please see the LICENSE file for further licensing information.

 ### Credits
 * **Ian Gradert** - Design, all coding, all artwork except for item icons